nsfzyzz/loss_landscape_taxonomy/README.md

 ## Introduction

-This repository includes the programs to reproduce the results of the paper "Taxonomizing local versus global structure in neural network loss landscapes".
+This repository includes the programs to reproduce the results of the paper [Taxonomizing local versus global structure in neural network loss landscapes](https://arxiv.org/abs/2107.11228).
 The code has been tested on Python 3.8.12 with PyTorch 1.10.1 and CUDA 10.2.

 ![Block](workspace/src/visualization/Caricature.png)
 (**Caricature of different types of loss landscapes**).
 Globally well-connected versus globally poorly-connected loss landscapes; and locally sharp versus locally flat loss landscapes.
 Globally well-connected loss landscapes can be interpreted in terms of a global “rugged convexity”; and globally well-connected and locally flat loss landscapes can be further divided into two sub-cases, based on the similarity of trained models.